Analysis | The unserious comparisons between Colorado’s voting laws and Georgia’s new one

 The comparison between Colorado’s in-person ID requirement and Georgia’s new absentee requirement mostly falls short, though, for one main reason: Colorado conducts its elections almost entirely by mail.
 All registered voters receive absentee ballots automatically, and as many as 99 percent of people who vote use that option.

-This also plays into the comparison between the number of in-person early voting days in each state, with Sen. Tim Scott (R-S.C.) highlighted Tuesday.
+This also plays into the comparison between the number of in-person early voting days in each state, which Sen. Tim Scott (R-S.C.) highlighted Tuesday.

 Yes, Colorado has slightly fewer than Georgia will have.
 But given how few people use that option and how accessible mail-in voting is, it’s incontrovertible that it’s easier to vote in Colorado.